PrimeRevenue/derailed/README.md

 # Derailed

 A bare-bones Rails 4 project for hands-on technical interviews.
-Opinionated in the gems and setup to be focused on business problems rather than boilerplate and/or seutp.
+Opinionated in the gems and configuration to be focused on business problems rather than boilerplate and/or setup.

 ![Derailed](./train-wreck.jpg)